Exploring the Interchangeability of CNN Embedding Spaces: Open-set Linear Maps

-The accuracies for each mapping fit are shown in Tables~\ref{tbl:lfw-mapping-accuracy} and \ref{tbl:ytf-mapping-accuracy}.
-The loss in accuracy introduced by linear mapping is at most 1.0\% for LFW, and 13.9\% for YTF.
+The loss in accuracy introduced by linear mapping is at most 1.0\% on LFW.
 In our experiments, Model-MM is outperformed by other models by a large margin, which may account for the poor performance of mappings to and from its feature space.
-Indeed, excluding Model-MM reduces the maximum mapping performance penalty on YTF by more than half.
-Further, the images in YTF are generally lower quality due to motion blur or distance, which may account for greater disparities in performance.
 Regardless, the ability for one network's features to robustly replicate another's demonstrates a near-linear equivalence of the feature spaces.
 Although some information does not transfer, the vast majority of information that is encoded by each network is equivalent.
 This finding is in contrast to previous results that methods such as feature fusion increase the accuracy of the networks~\cite{bansal2018deep, bodla2017deep}.
 However, we note that the small amount of information not encoded by this linear transform may result in the increases in accuracy revealed in those experiments.

-We also consider the case where $M$ is the identity mapping in order to demonstrate that the embeddings generated by the four networks are not directly comparable.
-In this case, as shown parenthetically in Tables~\ref{tbl:lfw-mapping-accuracy} and \ref{tbl:ytf-mapping-accuracy}, the accuracy drops drastically to nearly random (50\% in these cases).
-Although, when converting between the two models trained using center loss, there is a non-trivial increase above random, suggesting that those two networks may have some features of their embedding space that are easy to translate between.
-The results of these experiments clearly show that the embedding spaces generated by all 4 models are separate and distinct when compared directly, but can be reliably converted using a simple linear transformation.